FAQs

 The rendering industry takes a range of measures to do this:

 1. PAPs are made from safe Category 3 animal by-products originating from healthy slaughtered animals.
-There is veterinary oversight of the entire reprocessing chain.
+There is veterinary surveillance of the entire reprocessing chain.

 2. Producers use segregated processing lines to avoid cross contamination (intra-species contact and material of different risk categories).
 All processing methods guarantee safe products at the highest level.